 Additionally, the student will meet with their advisor/advisor representative immediately on Call Back Day.
-The advisor will provide the student with a list of content missed on the EOR exam.
+The student will be provided with a list of content missed on the EOR exam.
 The student will then be required to complete a remediation assignment of missed content, including the following: